evnchw/evnchw.github.io/_quant/refresher_hjb.md

 \end{align}
 $$

-Since we have assumed $a_t$ is continuous in time, let $h \to 0$.
+Since we have assumed $$a_t$$ is continuous in time, let $$h \to 0$$.
 Note first the running cost term converges as follows ([Limit of average integral - StackExchange](https://math.stackexchange.com/questions/3790721/limit-of-average-value-on-interval-as-it-shrinks)):

 $$
 \begin{align}